Communication situations are any kind of situation in which communication takes place.

 Multiparty negotiations are even more complex than team negotiations since it can be difficult to reach an agreement that would benefit all.
 Here are some tips on how to better navigate them:

-• Assign a facilitator — It might sound counterintuitive to involve yet another party in this complicated process, but it would be wise to get someone with no stakes in the negotiation to mediate the process and establish some kind of order;
+• Assign a facilitator.
+It’s sometimes wise to get someone with no stakes in the negotiation to mediate the process and establish some kind of order.

 One-shot negotiations